 - Termination (with or without prejudice)

 Within the SPMS, we require adherence to the tenets of progressive discipline.
 Progressive discipline is a graduated range of responses to employee performance or conduct-related problems, which increase in severity for like infractions.
-Keep in mind, however, that the level of discipline should be proportional to the severity of the infraction; therefore, a more serious infraction may require that discipline begin at a higher level, even termination.
+Keep in mind, however, that the use of progressive discipline may not be appropriate when the infraction is serious.

 In fact, some infractions are so egregious that they are causes for automatic termination.
 These include, but are not limited to:

 - Intentional conduct, without justification, that seriously injuries someone, causes substantial damage to property, or seriously threatens the safety of the workplace

 - Theft of State property of a value greater than $300